francesmccleary/lizmccleary/README.md

-Hi, I’m @lizmccleary.
+Hi, I’m @francesmccleary.
 I am always interested in collaboration, especially on my current project.
 Check out the qgis_plugin repo or reach me @ elizabethmccleary11@gmail.com

 <!---
 lizmccleary/lizmccleary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.